NeoKabeloLehoko/AWS-RE-START-JOURNEY/LABS/DATABASES/databases_notes.md

 ---

 ## Lab Objectives
-By the end of the labs, you will be able to:
 - Launch and configure an **Amazon RDS** instance
 - Connect to a relational database using SQL queries
 - Insert, update, and retrieve data from an RDS database